Before packing, check this list of items prohibited from entering a particular country or region.

 UK expats achieve dream life Down Under with the help of a MoveCube®

-Nick, Jody and family, aka The Great Emigrate on YouTube, recently made the leap from the UK to Brisbane, Australia.
-Watch as they welcome the safe arrival of their belongings in a MoveCube®, unload, and talk through their entire Seven Seas Worldwide removal experience.
+Nick, Jody and family, aka The Great Emigrate on YouTube, recently moved from the UK to Brisbane, Australia.
+Watch as they welcome the safe arrival of their belongings in a MoveCube®, unload it, and discuss their entire Seven Seas Worldwide removal experience.

-From generating a quick free quote to the happy day they were reunited with their precious belongings, The Great Emigrate enjoyed an end-to-end, transparent removal experience thanks to our expert team and global network of depots and drivers.
+From generating a free quote to being reunited with their belongings, The Great Emigrate enjoyed an end-to-end removal experience thanks to our expert team and global network of depots.

 Australian history timeline